BrianLusina/brianlusina.github.io/_posts/life/2017-5-2-sins-of-success.md

 I think the hardest things to say is *No, I need to stop*.
 This signifies defeat in most cases and our human nature does not allow us to accept defeat.
 However, not everything will work out.

 You will need to have the right peopl at the right time and right place.
-If one of the elements is missing, it doesn't matter how good your idea is, it won't work out
+If one of the elements is missing, it doesn't matter how good your idea is, it won't work out.

+A lot of times, the opportunity cost of chasing the wrong dream is the opportunity to turn another dream into reality.
+You will need to know how to say NO and kil ideas/projects when you need to do it.

+Lie, cheat, steal and kill are the 4 sins of success.
+You need to know how to say NO in all cases.
+*Less is more*.
+Say NO a lot.
+Say NO often.
+Focus on less things and do the best you can.

+Cheers!